-Located in the southwestern part of Asia Armenia meets all four seasons with bright saturated colors, special aroma and flavor.
-And despite the common opinion that it is better to visit our country in the warm months, when there are lots of juicy fruits and vegetables, most travelers admit that it really does not matter when you will go on a journey, in Armenia there is always something exclusive and interesting that can be experienced or tried.
-Below you can explore the unique features of all four seasons in Armenia and find out what each of them brings to our country:
+Located close to the border between Europe and Asia the South Caucasus region meets all four seasons with bright saturated colours, special aroma and flavour.
+And despite the common opinion that it is better to visit the region in the warm months, when there are lots of juicy fruits and vegetables, most travelers admit that it really does not matter when you will go on a journey, in Armenia, Georgia and Azerbaijan there is always something exclusive and interesting that can be experienced or tried.
+Below you can explore the unique features of all four seasons in the Caucasus and find out what each of them brings to our country:

 Seasons in Armenia: Winter

 Winter begins in Armenia in late November / early December.
 It does not last long, and the weather is generally mild, not severe, sometimes snowy.
 In Armenian capital, Yerevan, the average daily temperature in December ranges from +5 to -5 C. Sometimes it snows, and although the snow does not stay for a long, the city plunges into a real winter wonderland.
 In December, the capital completely changes: everywhere you will feel Christmas atmosphere, the city is decorated with festive lights, and the people are gradually beginning to prepare for the upcoming holidays.
 With the onset of winter, the locals prefer to wear warm coats and jackets, hats are not very common, but many people prefer.
 If you dress warmly, you can stroll through the festive streets of Yerevan, see the central Republic Square with its main Christmas tree, visit the colourful Christmas fair on the Northern Avenue, ice skate at the rink near the Opera and Ballet Theatre or participate in city events and concerts.
 If you get cold, you can warm up in the cosy cafes and restaurants of Yerevan, which you will meet all the time.